cleanlab/cleanlab-studio/docs/source/concepts/cl_columns.rst

 .. _near_duplicate_id:
 ``near_duplicate_id``
 ----------------
 Contains an integer ID for each sample, where samples with the same ID are near duplicates of each other.
 The IDs range from 0 upwards.
-Samples that do not have near duplicates are assigned an ID of -1.
+Samples that do not have near duplicates are assigned an ID of `<NA>`.

 Outliers